UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 These exercises follow a common user journey, for a user that needs to use a certain Python packages:

-- In exercise 1, we determine if a Python package is already installed
+- In exercise 1, we use a Python package that comes with the Python module
-- In exercise 2, we determine if a machine learning Python package is already installed
+- In exercise 2, we use a Python package that comes with a software module
-- If all fails, in exercise 3, we install a Python package ourselves
+- In exercise 3, we install a Python package ourselves

 Like any user, we'll try to be autonomous and read your favorite HPC center's documentation.